renproject/darknode-cli/README.md

 ## Updating the tool

-**Before updating the Darknode-CLI, please make sure you do not have the CLI running in any terminal.**
+**Before updating the Darknode CLI, please make sure you do not have the CLI running in any terminal.**

 To update your Darknode CLI, open a terminal and run: